planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 -   **Disarm Attacks** remove a weapon from the foe’s grasp instead of doing damage.
 The spared damage must have been high enough to have otherwise put them into negative Mettle.
 -   **Grapple Attacks** hold, grab, or pin a foe.
 Instead of doing damage, each unsoaked point inflicts +1 Difficulty to their next Action.
 Armor and weapons do not usually add to FRAME for grapples.
 -   **Shove Attacks** push or pull a foe into something or out of a Zone instead of doing damage.
 The spared damage must have been high enough to have otherwise put them into negative Mettle.
--   **Split Attacks** divide the POISE pool between two different targets.
+-   **Split Attacks** divide the Attack pool between two different targets.
 Each must also be aimed at a different target.
 Any modifiers affect each split pool separately.
 Pass Initiative to any surviving target who has an Action, if none choose elsewhere.
 -   **Vehicle Attacks** like ramming work much like regular Attacks but factor in current Speed.
 See Vehicles section in Resources for details.

 ### Heal

-This is for life-or-death trauma well beyond bruises and stitches.
-As such, it works only on those who have dropped to 0 Mettle or below.
-Heal is a Check of CULTURE vs. Difficulty 3, lower if in a hospital and higher in unsanitary conditions.
-Success means they are stable for the time being.
-Edge heals negative Mettle over the course of a day’s rest.
-Failure means the character dies.
+Each day of rest, a Staggered or Fallen character can recover with a Check of MOTIVE vs. a Difficulty equal to the amount of negative Mettle.
+For example, -2 Mettle is Difficulty 2.
+Success means their health is stable and any Edge removes that much negative Mettle.
+Failure worsens their condition: the Staggered become Fallen and the Fallen die.

-**Check:** CULTURE vs. Fiat Difficulty (usually 3)
+**Check:** MOTIVE vs. |negative Mettle|

 {: .outcomes }

-> -   **Success:** the patient is alive and somewhat stable.
+> -   **Success:** alive and somewhat stable.
-> -   **Edge:** each point restores a point of Mettle after a day's rest.
+> -   **Edge:** each clears a point of negative Mettle.
-> -   **Failure:** patient succumbs to their wounds or died before the aid.
+> -   **Failure:** condition worsens (Staggered > Fallen > Dead)
 > -   **Twists:** *patient disfigured, lost a part, wasted gear or surgical tools, arrogant healer aggravates everyone, etc.*

-Staggered (and even Fallen) characters can attempt this Action to recover on their own but their chances are slim due to the die penalty for negative Mettle.
+Penalties due to negative Mettle still apply to this Check, but as a special rule these cannot lower the dice pool below the patient’s MOTIVE.
+Aid from a healthy ally is best, especially one with a medical CALLING.

 If a character is too debilitated, the best thing to do is switch to an alternate character for a while.
 As payback for everyone’s convenience, the Guide can just handwave their recovery by next campaign.

 ### Know

 There is a difference between what a player knows, and what their character does.
 This can go either way.
 When in doubt, players may ask the Guide if their character would know something.
 For example, what car an obscure salvaged auto part fits in, the weight of a fugitive murderer from their footprints, or who has a revealing “tell” when gambling.
 Know is a Check of MOTIVE vs. a fiat Difficulty for facts, or vs. MOTIVE if used to gain insight into a person.
-Success means the Guide gives them extra information.
+Success means the Guide gives them the extra information or a reminder of a forgotten clue.

-**Check:** CALLING vs. Difficulty (or vs. MOTIVE if a person)
+**Check:** MOTIVE vs. Difficulty (or MOTIVE vs. MOTIVE if a person)

 {: .outcomes }

 > -   **Success:** Guide answers the question in line with the character's best understanding.
-> -   **Edge:** Answers more questions or finer details.
+> -   **Edge:** The overall quality of the revealed extra info.
 > -   **Failure:** Guide reveals only what they should know outright.
-> -   **Twists:** *Delay, half-truth, target alerted, one wrong clue, etc.*
+> -   **Twists:** *Half-truth, suspect wary, one wrong clue out of several, etc.*

 The Player should frame their question carefully if they want useful info, and Guides should be generous with answers!
 Having the right CALLING or CULTURE often grants information without a Check.
 Always err towards giving out information to keep the game moving.